abusouddd/GraduationProject/README.md

 ## Educational Use

-This project was developed for academic and research purposes as part of a Bachelor of Computer Science capstone project.
+This project was developed for academic and research purposes for Al-Hussein Technical University.